 In summary, I’d like to emphasize the main points of my strategy with inflation.
 Regardless of the inflation rate, the stock and bond mutual funds I invest in will not change.
 Why would that be needed?

 I know what “my” inflation rate is going to be for the rest of my life on expenses that account for more than 50% of our budget.
 Using a less expensive alternative or using less of the inflating product can control the other expenses that can inflate.
 Inflation is a non-starter for me.

 San Clemente, California

 P.S.
 Let’s say that inflation went to 15% per year.
 Wow!
 That would be fantastic.
-In California houses are very expensive.
-If my home value increased by 15% each year that increase would dwarf the 15% increase on the expenses that can increase as described above.
+In California, houses are very expensive.
+If my home value increased by 15% each year that increase would dwarf the 15% increase on the expenses that can increase with inflation as described above.

-Every night when I go to bed I thank God for everything I have.
-On the financial front P&G accounted for much of that.
+Every night when I go to bed, after praying for my family and friends, I thank God for all of his blessings.
+On the financial front, P&G accounted for much of that.
 Now I will have to add something to that prayer.
 Dear God, please bring on hyperinflation!!